soraxas/firmware/README.md

 - `goTo <int>` will go to action index int.
 Actions are indexed from zero.
 - `startMouse/stopMouse` start/stop corresponding mouse action.
 E.g., `startMouse move left`:w
 - `recordMacro|playMacro <slot identifier>` targets vim-like macro functionality.
 Slot identifier is a single character.
 Usage (e.g.): call `recordMacro a`, do some work, end recording by another `recordMacro a`.
 Now you can play the actions (i.e., sequence of keyboard reports) back by calling `playMacro a`.
 Only BasicKeyboard scancodes are available at the moment.
 These macros are recorded into RAM only.
 Number of macros is limited by memory (we can hold approximately 300 keystrokes in total).
 If less than 1/4 of dedicated memory is free, oldest macro slot is freed.
+- `recordMacroDelay` will measure time until key release (i.e., works like `delayUntilRelease`) and insert delay of that length into the currently recorded macro.
+This can be used to wait for window manager's reaction etc.

 ## Error handling